 Now, after one of the most stressful years of my life because of the major challenges of moving into a very old house in a sad little town, and then completing a home in the foothills west of here, I again feel culture shock.

 After a lifetime of living mostly single, extensive world travel, constant change, and relentless uncertainty, I live now in an amazingly peaceful place with my loving husband and great puppy.
-Sometimes this feels like a dream, where I’m staying at a beautiful mountain resort, wondering when the management is going to kick me out!
+Sometimes this feels like a dream.
+I’m staying at a quiet, beautiful mountain resort, and I begin to wonder when the management is going to kick me out!